nataliyaTruf/nataliyaTruf/README.md

 👋 Hi, I'm Natalia Trufanova (@nataliyaTruf)

 I'm a Swift developer focused on building high-quality iOS applications with simplicity and user experience in mind.
-I love using the latest technologies and best practices to create efficient solutions.
+I love using the latest technologies and best practices to create efficient solutions

 🛠️ **Skills and Competencies:**